Updated: Nov 3

 Stress is something they can affect all of us, whether it is due to money worries, family or relationship issues, work, or of course the stress of going through infertility.
-None of these circumstances should be underestimated in the profound affect they can have on your health.
+None of these circumstances should be underestimated in the profound affect they can have on your health and fertility.

 I had a bit of a wake up call myself last month when I received the results of a new stress test that I trialled.
 Whether it is new supplements or tests, I always like to try them out on myself first before recommending to my clients.
 I trialled a cortisol hair test from a lab called Cortigenix.
 It was very simple to do, I took a small sample of hair from the back of my head and sent it to the lab for analysis.